YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Note that, -NOERROR_LIMIT is not the same as -ERROR_LIMIT=0.

 By default, MUPIP JOURNAL uses -ERROR_LIMIT=0, causing the first error to initiate the appropriate error action.
-In case of a crash there could be some incomplete journal records at the end of a journal file.
-MUPIP JOURNAL does not consider these as errors.
-In addition, fenced transactions that are broken are not considered as errors.
+In case of a crash, there could be some incomplete journal records at the end of a journal file.
+MUPIP JOURNAL does not consider these to be errors.
+In addition, fenced transactions that are broken are not considered to be errors.

 During the forward phase of recovery, if journal processing finds a broken transaction, all the logical records processed afterwards are considered suspect.
 If a complete transaction is found after any broken transactions, MUPIP JOURNAL -RECOVER increments the error count and, if it is less than the error limit, it is applied to the database.
 Otherwise, it is treated as a lost transaction and extracted.
 If a complete transaction is found after any broken transactions, MUPIP JOURNAL -ROLLBACK treats it as a lost transaction and extracts it irrespective of the error limit.